Free UK Delivery

 How To Put Up A Tent

-Ideally, you want to find a flat piece of land to pitch your tent or if this is not possible, aim to pitch towards the top of a hill if the incline is not too steep and it is safe to do so.
+• Make sure the land is flat: Find a flat piece of land to pitch your tent.
 That way, if it rains, your tent is less likely to get flooded.
 Equally, you probably want to avoid sleeping on a slope for a better night's rest.

-Equally, you should also think about where and how you pitch your tent if it is raining.
-Try to position your tent so the door is facing away from the wind and the bottom of the tent is towards the wind in case of strong gusts.
+• Think about the weather (Wind): Position your tent so the door is facing away from the wind in case of strong gusts.
 This can help to prevent the door from flapping in the wind as well as avoiding the tent from getting too cold.

 How to put up a tent